danisvaliev001/danisvaliev001/README.md

 - 👋 Hi, I’m Danis Valiev.
-- 👀 I’m interested in programming, human and AI-startups.
+- 👀 I’m interested in Technology, Entrepreneurship and Design.
-- 🌱 I’m currently learning Podman.
+- 🌱 I’m currently learning MLOps.
 - 💞️ I’m looking to be founder my own AI startup.
 0oO!
 - 📫 You can find me on Telegram: @danisvaliev001